 She forgot about the chocolate.

 The rule never changed.
 But the bizarre behavior helped to distract and redirect her attention.

 Say or do something they don’t expect.
 ‘I know, I want cake too… Which cake would you have?
 Chocolate cake?
 Oh, I know!
 You’d want broccoli cake!’
 Saying something disgusting or absurd usually gets a giggle out of most kids.

 Slapstick humor.
-There is something so hilarious to kids about adults ‘hurting’ themselves, or constantly dropping things.
+There is something so hilarious to kids about adults ‘hurting’ themselves..
 They’re the best (and easiest) audiences.

 Make their toy talk to them.
 Have their doll or cuddly ask silly questions and mishear them.
 Kids light up at this sudden bringing to life of their toys, and even better when their toys are a little bit silly and playful.

 PRACTICAL EXAMPLE: My daughter woke up CRAN-KY and started to whine, kick and cry.
-Out of desperation, I made her doll start talking and asking questions.
-It hugged the other toys and made the bed.
+Out of desperation, I made her doll start talking to the other toys, it hugged them, and made the bed.
 My daughter was totally enthralled and she started to make breakfast for the doll.
 Child (and mother) meltdown averted.